Bride of Chucky: Plot

 Jesse and Jade flee and begin to suspect each other of killing Norton.
 Nevertheless, they marry.
 Kincaid briefly springs back to life, but Chucky finally kills him by stabbing him to death.
 While at a hotel, Jesse's wallet is stolen by another couple and Tiffany murders them in an act of petty revenge.
 Seeing this, Chucky realizes he's in love with Tiffany.
 He proposes marriage to her and they have sex.
 The following morning, Jesse and Jade's friend David arrives and joins their trip.
 David informs them that they are the prime suspects for the deaths, but he believes them innocent.
-After finding Warren's body however, David becomes convinced they are murderers.
-When Chucky and Tiffany reveal they're alive, a startled David gets hit by a truck, killing him.
+After finding Warren's body however, David thoughtlessly becomes convinced they are both murderers and holds them at gunpoint.
+When Chucky and Tiffany finally reveal they're alive and threaten David with their own guns, a startled David gets himself hit by a truck, killing him.

 Chucky and Tiffany steal an RV to evade the police.
 Jesse and Jade instigate a domestic dispute between Chucky and Tiffany to distract them.
 In the commotion, Jade kicks Tiffany into the RV's oven while Jesse pushes Chucky out the window.
 Eventually, Chucky is able to get the upper hand and acquires the amulet at his exhumed grave while also taking both Jesse and Jade hostage.
 As Chucky begins the ritual, Tiffany has a change of heart and decides she doesn't want to hurt Jesse and Jade.
 She attempts to kill Chucky, but he overpowers and stabs her to death.
 As he's distracted, Jesse knocks him into the grave.
 Private investigator Lt.
 Preston, who has been following the case, arrives and sees Chucky alive in the grave, shocking him.
 Jade steals his gun and empties it into Chucky, killing him.

 After declaring the couple innocent, Preston sends them on their way.
 Tiffany springs briefly back to life and starts screaming, giving birth to a baby doll which attacks Preston.